agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 all nodes present a *mutually-consistent* view of the world, e.g. the state of a globally-maintained database, to system clients.

+In our scenarios, system nodes typically represent various computers, routers, sensors, and communication devices, while the clients would typically be firefighters using these devices and other persons involved in disaster response efforts.
+Generally, the components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.
+For example, if first responders are communicating over a text-messaging application, consistency is the condition that different users see the same messages arriving at approximately the same time and in the same order.
+Consistency is clearly a prerequisite to system-wide coordination.

-When *strong consistency* is enforced, clients cannot tell whether they are all interacting with a single central computer, or a complex system of independent computers acting in tandem.
-This abstraction shields clients and application developers from complexity and makes it simpler to reason about system behavior.
-For example, if a client modifies a data structure by submitting a write request to one system node, a strongly consistent system must ensure that other nodes reflect the update as well.
-If some nodes were to reflect the update while others did not, the abstraction of a shared world would be broken, the clients' mental model of the system can become invalid, and safety requirements may be violated.
-A few examples of the perils of inconsistency:
+When *strong* notions of consistency are enforced, clients cannot tell whether they are all interacting with a single central computer, or a complex system of independent computers.
+Enforcing this condition shields clients and application developers from complexity and makes it simpler to reason about a system's behavior.
+In our previous example, strong consistency would allow absolutely no user to witness messages arriving in the wrong order, so it appears they are all reading the same stream of messages.
+Bad things can happen when strong consistency is violated:

+- Suppose in a message stream two questions $Q_1$ and $Q_2$ are asked and responses $A_1$ and $A_2$ are given, respectively.
+If the answers arrive in the wrong order, i.e. $A_2$ appears as the answer to $Q_1$ and vice versa, the potential for confusion can be severe.

-- A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an ATM, or if they disappear after refreshing the webpage.
+- A bank client would be unhappy if deposits that appear in their account online are not reflected when they check their balance at an ATM, or if they seem to disappear after refreshing the webpage.

-- Air traffic controllers cannot safely coordinate the movement of aircraft if they are presented with conflicting or out-of-date information about their positions and velocities.
+- If two air traffic controllers were presented with conflicting or information about the trajectory of aircraft, they could potentially issue dangerously incorrect instructions to the pilots.

-- Potentially dangerous misunderstandings can arise in a group messaging application if messages appear in different orders to different clients.

-- Resource-tracking systems cannot be trusted if they do not reflect the true information about the availability and location of resources.
+- Resource-tracking systems be used to coordinate resources if, for example, a resource appears to be available but cannot actually be deployed because the information was out of date.

+In general, violating strong consistency means the abstraction of a single source of truth is broken.
+This can invalidate clients' mental model of the system, whose behavior may then be hard to predict, and safety requirements may consequently be violated.

+Given all this, it seems wise to always require applications to provide strong consistency.
+However, Theorems CITE and CITE prove there are a variety of conditions where this condition cannot pragmatically be attained, as the condition may place undue burden on a network that cannot supply enough bandwidth, i.e. messages cannot be passed quickly enough, compromising system performance.

 What exactly constitutes consistency?
 There are different consistency models, and the most appropriate model for an application depends on